What is creativity?

 How are you creative?

-Since creativity is not a predetermined personality trait, it really can show up in a myriad of ways in a person’s life.
-The challenge then is to figure out how to get that creativity to show up, and the answer, simply, is effort.
+Since creativity is not a predetermined personality trait, it can show up in a myriad of ways in a person’s life.
+The challenge is to figure out how to get that creativity to show up.
+The answer?
+Effort.